-2. Strategic Review and operations
+2. Strategic Review and operation developments

-Despite the pandemic, good progress has been made towards delivering the recommendations outlined in the comprehensive review of the Norfolk Pension Fund, in order to reduce high levels risks and ensure that the Fund is well placed to continue to support scheme members and employers as we look forward.
-A new contract for pensions administration software was awarded during the year and employers have started transitioning to -i-Connect, and key processes have been analysed and mapped as part of the re-organising of employer services.
+Despite the pandemic, the Fund made significant progress in delivering the recommendations outlined in the comprehensive review of the Norfolk Pension Fund, designed to ensure that the Fund is well placed to continue to support scheme members and employers as we look forward.
+This has included the establishment of a strengthened governance and compliance function, the transition to the new Member Self-Service function and rollout of i-Connect to all employers.
+Several areas of long-term high risk have been reduced as a result with plans in place for the completion of remaining recommendations, including the establishment of a new employer services team, being delivered under business as usual.